Honolulu Star-Advertiser

 From left, Amanda Kama, Karen Balangue, and Angela Rose wave at a passing bus as dozens of fellow nurses hold signs along Punahou Street outside Kapi‘olani Medical Center for Women and Children on Jan.
 22.

-The Hawaii Nurses’ Association says members from Kapi‘olani Medical Center for Women and Children will vote on whether to hold another strike this Labor Day weekend.
+The Hawaii Nurses’ Association says members from Kapi‘olani Medical Center for Women & Children are voting this weekend on whether to hold another strike.

 Negotiations for a new contract for about 600 nurses at Kapi‘olani began in mid-September.
 Kapiolani nurses have worked without a contract since December.

 If authorized, the strike would be the second one held this year.
-The nurses authorized a strike in January, and held a weeklong strike from Jan.
+The nurses held a weeklong strike from Jan.
 21 to 28 before resuming negotiations.

 HNA has since held a number of informational pickets, and joined forces with union nurses at The Queen’s Health System, who are also negotiating a new contract.